frequently asked questions

 q. do you offer a trial or taster class?

 A. Yes.
 If a student is unsure whether TYD is for them, we will offer a trial class.
-This is limited to one week only after which fees will be payable.
+This is limited to one week only and we ask you pay the equivalent weekly fee for the trial class.† If your child/ren wish to continue we will discount this from the remaining term's fees which can be paid in full or in two instalments, as outlined above.
 Please note, at certain times of the year taster classes are not available, but we are always happy to discuss this further.
 Just drop us a line.

 Q. what if a class is over-subscribed?